 Visitors to Israel these days would be surprised to see many bonfires lit across the country.
 This is the time of Lag BaOmer !
 This short blog post explains what it is all about with the events and locations related to it.

-There are 49 days in the Omer (because it is 7 weeks, as detailed in the Biblical text), so 49 days passed from the day after the Exodus until the day of the Giving of the Torah at Mount Sinai (an event so-called Matan Torah in Hebrew).
+There are 50 days in the Omer (because it is the 50th day after counting 7 weeks, as detailed in the Biblical text).
 This counting is like any "count down" towards a planned important event.
 Except that, for the Omer, we don't count "down" but we count "up", as 1st day, 2nd day,...
 33rd day,... until 49th day.
 And at the end of the Omer, on the 50th day, is the holy day of Shavuot, one of the three major Jewish festivals of the year (with Pesach and Sukkot).
-The 33rd day within the 7 weeks period also corresponds to the 5th day of the 5th week of the Omer period: the numbers 5 and 7 have spiritual importance in the Kabbalah.
+The 33rd day within the 7 weeks period also corresponds to the 5th day after four weeks week (7 days each) of the Omer period: the numbers 5 and 7 have symbolic importance in the Kabbalah.
 And, because the Omer starts and ends on fixed days of the Hebrew calendar, Lag BaOmer also falls on a same day every year, on the 18th day of the month of Iyyar of the Hebrew Calendar.

 Now, coming back to Lag BaOmer, why is the 33rd day a different day?
 It is the day when Shimon bar Yohai died.
 Should Jews be sad or joyful?
 When he died, he asked that this day be marked with joy.
 Probably because he also taught to his disciples the secrets of the Torah, and from there a new mystical oral tradition started.
 His last teaching was later inscribed in a book called the Zohar, which forms the basis of the Kabbalah which was set by Isaac Luria (so-called the Ari) in Safed in the Land of Israel in the 16th century.
 So, the death of Shimon bar Yohai sparked the revival of Judaism when it was at the point of being erased from humanity, at the times of the Romans.
 This is why the death of bar Yohai is in fact marked as a day of joy and not of mourning.
-To read more about the death of bar Yohai, click here.

 The celebrations are numerous, especially for the religious people.
 First and foremost, they do a pilgrimage to his tomb in Meiron, Upper Galilee: it is called a hillula, meaning the anniversary of the deceased person.